varunsharma/python-urltools/README.md

     pip install urltools

-... or get the newest version directly from GitHub:
+... or get the latest version directly from GitHub:

     pip install -e git://github.com/rbaier/python-urltools.git#egg=urltools

-## Public Suffix List

-`urltools` uses the Public Suffix List to split domain names correctly.
-E.g. the TLD of `example.co.uk` would be `.co.uk` and not `.uk`.

-I recommend to use a local copy of this list.
-Otherwise it will be downloaded after each import of `urltools`.

-    export PUBLIC_SUFFIX_LIST=/path/to/effective_tld_names.dat

-For more information see http://publicsuffix.org/
+The second option is not recommended because some features might be in an experimental state.

+There is (or should be) a git tag for each version that was released on PyPI.

-## Tests
+## Testing

 tox and pytest are used for testing.
 Simply install tox and run it: